Kensear/ip-check-hk-personal/README.md

 I am currently experiencing mental stress with Autism Spectrum Disorder (ASD), Asperger Syndrome and **hardship** for listening to other's opinions and ideas.

 However, you are still welcome to drop your ideas📩 to Issues and my contacts.
+Do not try to oppose my unique idea and opinions when making suggestions.

 Please visit my personal website🌎 (https://ken.kenstudyjourney.cn) to learn more.